legend80s/create-test-app/README.md

 ## Why

-Because configure Jest and coverage is trivial 🤕.
+Because configure Jest and coverage is tedious 🤕.

 ## Use